llsoftsec/llsoftsecbook/book.md

 next section, we will look at what we can do to address them at their source: memory errors.

-## Preventing and detecting memory errors
+## Preventing and detecting memory errors { #sec:preventing-and-detecting-memory-errors }

 We have so far discussed how languages that are [not memory safe](#a-bit-of-background-on-memory-vulnerabilities), like C and C++, are